Getting Started

 Start

 Your on-trail cockpit.
-Start a trip in seconds, tap Check in now on the Start tab as you go, and finish when you're safely back.
-When a trip is active, the Start tab surfaces the check-in countdown, today's progress, and the safety timer — everything you need during a trip without having to navigate the full planner.
+Tap Go to start a trip in seconds, check in each day, and finish when you're safely back.
+When a trip is active, the Start tab surfaces return-by monitoring ("Expect me back by"), today's progress, and the optional Check-in Timer — everything you need during a trip without having to navigate the full planner.

 Pack Planner